freqtrade/ftui/README.md

 Currently, FTUI is only supported on Linux systems.
 We hope to provide a Docker container in future.

+The easiest way to install FTUI is via pip: `pip install ftui`

 __Linux__

 FTUI can be installed into an existing venv (e.g. a existing freqtrade venv) or in a